ThomasThelen/dataone_export_v2_examples/README.md

 In each folder, there's a file for uploading and downloading the data package.
 The uploading is done using `datapack`, downloading is done with a curl command in `download.sh`.
 All of the datasets are public, so visiting the URL in the first portion of the cURL command will suffice (you'll want to connect to the VPN).

+## Other Notes

+All of the examples

+1. Use `datapack` one way or another (one could wrap `datapack` like `rdataone`)
+2. Upload single files, file by file.
+This is most likely _not_ an efficient workflow for uploading packages with many files and will need to be automated.

 ### Prerequisites

+1. Connect to the UCSB VPN
-1. Add your token to RStudio the standard way
+2. Add your token to RStudio the standard way from probable-cattle.
-2. Connect to the UCSB VPN

 ## Folders

-`input-output/`: A basic package showing package struture
+`input-output/`: A basic package showing an upload script that references data in existing folders

-`Evaluation_of_a_2-season_banding_program_to_estimate_seasonal_and_annual_survival_probabilities`: Uses prov:atLocation to specify the directories
+`Evaluation_of_a_2-season_banding_program_to_estimate_seasonal_and_annual_survival_probabilities`:

 `datacite/`: An example of a package using the datacite format